Ella-Hoeppner/Pidgin/README.md

     * go blocks seem like maybe the tough part

 Compiler stuff
+* support compiling the rest of the math functions
+  * ==, zero?,  nan?, even?, odd?, pos?, neg?, inc, dec, single-arg -, abs, floor, ceil, sqrt, exp, exp2, ln, log2, pow, mod, quot, min, max, >, <, >=, <=, rand
+* support compiling boolean functions
+  * =, not=, not, and, or, xor
+* support compiling type checkers, converters
+  * nil?, bool?, char?, num?, int?, float?, symbol?, str?, list?, map?, set?, collection?, fn?, error?, bool, char, num, int, float, symbol, to-list, to-map, to-set, error
 * do real error handling for `allocate_registers` rather than `expect`ing everywhere
+* get rid of `EvaluationState::consumption`, determine stack frame offsets via results of lifetime analysis
+  * rerun the benchmark in `main.rs` after this, curious how much of a difference it makes
 * support compiling functions
 * support closures
   * will have to lambda lift them, this will probably be kinda tricky
     * I guess I should do lambda lifting at the ast level?
-* get rid of `EvaluationState::consumption`, determine stack frame offsets via results of lifetime analysis
-  * rerun the benchmark in `main.rs` after this, curious how much of a difference it makes
+      * need to have a system for walking the AST and keeping track of the lexical scope.
+This will be useful for some other things to, e.g. making sure values are never shadowed
+* support compiling if statements
 * IR-level optimizations:
   * When a value is going to be passed into a `Call` at the end of its lifetime, use `StealArgument` rather than `CopyArgument`
   * [`Call`, `Return`] -> `CallAndReturn`